Ideology of the Communist Party of the Soviet Union: Marxism–Leninism

 Marxism–Leninism was the ideological basis for the Soviet Union.
-It explained and legitimised the CPSU's right to rule, while explaining its role as a vanguard party.
+It explained and legitimized the CPSU's right to rule, while explaining its role as a vanguard party.
 For instance, the ideology explained that the CPSU's policies, even if they were unpopular, were correct because the party was enlightened.
-It was represented to be the only truth in Soviet society, and with it rejecting the notion of multiple truths.
+It was represented to be the only truth in Soviet society, and with it rejected the notion of multiple truths.
 In short, it was used to justify CPSU Leninism as being a means to an end.
 The relationship between ideology and decision-making was at best ambivalent, with most policy decisions taken in the light of the continued, permanent development of Marxism–Leninism, which, as the only truth, could not by its very nature become outdated.